Skip to content

 kubectl delete -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/fluent-bit/fluent-bit.yaml

-Stream container logs that run in your Amazon EKS on an AWS Fargate cluster
+Stream container logs that run in Amazon EKS on an Fargate cluster

-Amazon EKS on an AWS Fargate cluster has a built-in log router based on Fluent Bit.
-Because the cluster has a built-in log router, Amazon automatically runs Fluent Bit for you.
-For more details, see Fargate logging.
+Amazon EKS on an AWS Fargate cluster has a built-in log router that's based on Fluent Bit.
+AWS automatically runs Fluent Bit for you.
+For more details, see Start AWS Fargate logging for your cluster.

-1. To create a dedicated Kubernetes namespace called aws-observability, run the following command:
+1. To create a dedicated Kubernetes namespace that's called aws-observability, run the following command:

 cat <<EOF > aws-observability-namespace.yaml